225-201-Great Vocals

 Writer/Composer: Billy Joel (1974)

-His second entry on our list is a Soft Rock / Pop masterpiece in storytelling, singing and artistic celebration.
-This, a signature song, proves he’s one of the premier singer/songwiriters of the 20th century.
+His 2nd entry on our list is a Soft Rock / Pop masterpiece in storytelling, singing and artistic celebration.
+This, a signature song, proves he’s one of the premier singer / songwriters of the 20th century.
 “It’s Nine o’clock on a Saturday / The regular crowd shuffles in / There’s an old man sittin’ next to me / makin’ love to his tonic and gin.”
 And his delivery?
-In a 3/4 waltz tenor style, how can we argue with his melancholy-flavored vocal, without vibrato, a true revelation of sincerity, pathos, honesty and desolation—all rolled into one.
+In a 3/4 waltz tenor style, how can we argue with his melancholy-flavored vocal, and without vibrato, a true revelation of sincerity, pathos, honesty and desolation—all rolled into one.
+He was only 24 years old when he composed this perfect bar song, sung with the experience of a lifetime of losing and heavy drinking.
 “They’re sharing a drink they call loneliness / But it’s better than drinking alone.”
 The reality is…Stunning!”

 220. THE STORY (2007)